-Command Purpose Verify that the FTP server is properly configured by referring to the "Preparing to Download or Upload an Image File By Using FTP" section on page B-24.
-Log into the switch through the console port or a Telnet session. configure terminal Enter global configuration mode.
-This step is required only if you override the default remote username or password (see Steps 4, 5, and 6). ip ftp username username (Optional) Change the default remote username. ip ftp password password (Optional) Change the default password. end Return to privileged EXEC mode. archive download-sw /overwrite /reload ftp:[[//username[:password]@location]/directory] Download the image file from the FTP server to the switch, and overwrite the current image. limage-name .tar • The /overwrite option overwrites the software image in Flash with the downloaded image. • The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. • For llusername [:password], specify the username and password; these must be associated with an account on the FTP server.
-For more information, see the "Preparing to Download or Upload an Image File By Using FTP" section on page B-24. • For @location, specify the IP address of the FTP server. • For directorylimage-name .tar, specify the directory (optional) and the image to download.
+Command Purpose Step 1 Verify that the FTP server is properly configured by referring to the "Preparing to Download or Upload an Image File By Using FTP" section on page B-24.
+Step 2 Log into the switch through the console port or a Telnet session.
+Step 3 configure terminal Enter global configuration mode.
+This step is required only if you override the default remote username or password (see Steps 4, 5, and 6).
+Step 4 ip ftp username username (Optional) Change the default remote username.
+Step 5 ip ftp password password (Optional) Change the default password.
+Step 6 end Return to privileged EXEC mode.

+Command Purpose Step 7 archive download-sw /overwrite /reload ftp:[[//username[:password]@location]/directory] /image-name.tar Download the image file from the FTP server to the switch, and overwrite the current image. • The /overwrite option overwrites the software image in flash memory with the downloaded image. • The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. • For Husername [:password], specify the username and password; these must be associated with an account on the FTP server.
+For more information, see the "Preparing to Download or Upload an Image File By Using FTP" section on page B-24. • For @ location , specify the IP address of the FTP server. • For directorylimage-name .tar, specify the directory (optional) and the image to download.
 Directory and image names are case sensitive.

-Command Purpose Step 8 archive download-sw /leave-old-sw /reload ftp:[[//username[:password]@location]/directory] /image-name.tar Download the image file from the FTP server to the switch, and keep the current image. • The /leave-old-sw option keeps the old software version after a download. • The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. • For llusername [:password], specify the username and password.
+Step 8 archive download-sw /leave-old-sw /reload ftp:[[//username[:password]@location]/directory] /image-name.tar Download the image file from the FTP server to the switch, and keep the current image. • The /leave-old-sw option keeps the old software version after a download. • The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. • For llusername [: password ], specify the username and password.
 These must be associated with an account on the FTP server.
 For more information, see the "Preparing to Download or Upload an Image File By Using FTP" section on page B-24. • For @ location , specify the IP address of the FTP server. • For directorylimage-name .tar, specify the directory (optional) and the image to download.
 Directory and image names are case sensitive.

-The download algorithm verifies that the image is appropriate for the switch model and that enough DRAM is present, or it stops the process and reports an error.
-If you specify the /overwrite option, the download algorithm removes the existing image on the Flash device, whether or not it is the same as the new one, downloads the new image, and then reloads the software.
+The download algorithm verifies that the image is appropriate for the switch model and that enough DRAM is present, or it aborts the process and reports an error.
+If you specify the /overwrite option, the download algorithm removes the existing image on the flash device, whether or not it is the same as the new one, downloads the new image, and then reloads the software.